zerynth/docs/docs/reference/guide/docs/lang.md

 **`PObject*pset_new(int type,int size)`**

-Create an empty set or frozenset depending on *type*, with enough space to contain *size* items.
+Create an empty set or frozenset depending on *type, with enough space to contain *size items.

 Return NULL on failure.